Strategy Parameters

 - period of the short moving average

-For the two numerical parameters, we set up optimization capabilities with specified ranges.
+For the two numeric parameters, we configured optimization capabilities with specified ranges.